KIMEP University: License and attestation

-KIMEP has a license to offer academic programs from the Ministry of Education and Science of the Republic (MES) of Kazakhstan.
-The last visit of an attestation commission from the Ministry was in 2013, which KIMEP passed successfully.
-After a while the State attestations have been cancelled.
+KIMEP has a license to offer academic programs from the Ministry of Education and Science of the Republic of Kazakhstan.

-KIMEP is in the process of applying for accreditation at international accreditation agencies.
+KIMEP also has institutional accreditation from the European based Foundation for International Business Administration Accreditation (FIBAA) as well as FIBAA accreditation for programs such as the BSc and MSc in Psychology.

 The Bang College of Business has received regional (level II) accreditation from the Asian Forum on Business Education, making KIMEP the first academic institution in Central Asia to receive this honor.
-The Department of Public Administration received unconditional accreditation from the European Association for Public Administration Accreditation, another first for Central Asia.
-The American Communication Association granted conditional accreditation to KIMEP's journalism and communication programs, with full program accreditation a possibility following a one-year review.
+The Department of Public Administration received accreditation from the European Association for Public Administration Accreditation.